 xAPI is simple and flexible.

-It covers learning covers beyond traditional LMSs, the set of available learning activities is more diversified.
+It covers learning concepts beyond traditional LMSs, and the set of available learning activities is more diversified.

 xAPI helps to take all advantages of mobile learning, including compass, accelerometer, camera, and other features offered only by mobile devices.

 After all, xAPI is a more recently developed set of learning management system LMS standards then SCORM — no surprise it better understands and meets the needs of modern learners and training providers.
 There are a lot of ways in which xAPI outruns its older competitor.
 There are a lot more results it can track.
 Also, it offers better security, can work on mobile devices, and does not require an Internet browser.
 More about the differences between xAPI and SCORM you can learn at the official xAPI website.